ETCDEVTeam/sidekick-doc/README.md

 For practicality, the proposed spec relies on a mock `ethash-test` PoW consensus scheme, which basically means that it's super easy to mine new blocks.
 Although this is far faster and cheaper than running the PoA alongside the real `ethash` PoW, the PoA scheme is PoW-implementation agnostic.

+There is a working configuration using this script for a PoA private network at [github.com/ETCDEVTeam/sidekick-poc](github.com/ETCDEVTeam/sidekick-poc).

 Please read through the repo's README and code comments for more implementation details.

 #### Checkpointing and liaison-ing